11 Last-Standing Authentic Hawaiian Restaurants Locals Fight to Keep Alive (Visit Before Chains Take Over)

 - BBQ Beef Plate – tender beef in signature teriyaki-style sauce

-- Chili with Rice – Local-style chili (no beans) that's been perfected for decades
+- Chili with Rice – Local-style chili that’s been perfected for decades

 Price range: $ | Best for: Classic plate lunch experience | Dress code: Beach to business casual